 Revocations of a discharge can come from creditors, bankruptcy trustees or the U.S. trustee.
 This can happen for a few reasons, like learning of a circumstance that would have caused the court during the case to deny it.
 A common example is providing false testimony or inaccurate information in the bankruptcy paperwork.

-The party requesting a denial must show he or she was unaware of fraud until after the discharge.
+The party requesting a denial must show they were unaware of fraud until after the discharge.
 Two other examples that could result in a revocation are failing to follow court orders or failing to turn over relevant documents.

 There are time limits in which a party can request revocation of a discharge.
 With Chapter 13 bankruptcy, it’s within one year of the discharge.